marcinrataj/first-website-page/README.md

 # first-website
-This is my first website.
-The buttons are not working, sorry but I'm still learning and this is my first step on this journey
+This is my first webpage.
+I do this in HTML, CSS, JavaScript

 https://marcinrataj.github.io/first-website-page/